opengauss-mirror/docs/content/en/docs/Description/enhanced-features.md

     2. The workload SQL summary information includes the distribution of DDL, DCL, and DML in a workload and the number of SELECT, UPDATE, INSERT, and DELETE in DML.
 The SQL type distribution is the accumulated value since the last restart.
     3. The workload SUID time summary information includes the total, average, maximum, and minimum time consumptions of SELECT, UPDATE, INSERT, and DELETE operations in a workload.
     4. The SQL response time percentile information includes 80% and 95% of the SQL response time in the system in a past period of time.
     5. The Waitevents summary information contains only the event waiting information on a single node and does not contain the global aggregation information.
-It includes the waiting status \(STATUS\), I/O event \(IO\_EVENT\), lock event \(LOCK\_EVENT\), Lwlock event \(LWLOCK\_EVENT\), as well as the successful waiting times, failed waiting times, total event waiting time on the node, minimum event waiting time, maximum event waiting time, and average event waiting time of Lwlock event (LWLOCK_EVENT).
+It includes the waiting status \(STATUS\), I/O event \(IO\_EVENT\), lock event \(LOCK\_EVENT\), Lwlock event \(LWLOCK\_EVENT\), successful waiting times, failed waiting times, total event waiting time on the node, minimum event waiting time, maximum event waiting time, and average event waiting time.
     6. For the SQL statements that are sent to the Parser, the Parser generates the normalized Unique SQL ID and the corresponding SQL text strings, collects statistics on the time consumed by unique SQL statements in each execution phase to analyze, optimizes SQL performance based on the time distribution, and collects statistics on the time consumed by instances and sessions in each phase to help optimize the overall system performance.
-It also queries the number of SQL execution times, SQL kernel response times, I/O times, CPU times, network transmission times, numbers of physical and logical reads, result sets returned by Select, scanned tuples, updated rows, deleted rows, inserted rows, and newly generated \(hard\) reuse \(soft\) plans.
+It also queries the number of SQL execution times, SQL kernel response time, I/O time, CPU time, network transmission time, numbers of physical and logical reads, result sets returned by Select, scanned tuples, updated rows, deleted rows, inserted rows, and newly generated \(hard\) reuse \(soft\) plans.

 ## Logical Log Replication<a name="en-us_topic_0283136537_section711182311180"></a>

 In logical replication, the primary database is called the source database, and the standby database is called the target database.
 The source database parses the WAL file based on the specified logical parsing rules and parses the DML operations into certain logical change information \(standard SQL statements\).
 The source database sends standard SQL statements to the target database.
 After receiving the SQL statements, the target database applies them to implement data synchronization.
 Logical replication involves only DML operations.
 Logical replication can implement cross-version replication, heterogeneous database replication, dual-write database replication, and table-level replication.

-## Stored Procedure Debugging<a name="en-us_topic_0283136537_section15847172971820"></a>

-Stored procedure debugging is a debugging method.
-During the development of a stored procedure, you can trace the execution process of a stored procedure step by step and find the error causes or program bugs based on the variable values to improve the fault locating efficiency.
-It supports breakpoint settings and step-by-step debugging.

 ## Automatic WDR Performance Analysis Report<a name="en-us_topic_0283136537_section05841134181815"></a>